EOL/publishing/doc/api.md

 # About the web services API

+## Installation

+To enable token authentication, one must add a single line to the `config/secrets.yml` to set the `json_web_token_secret`.
+In my own (JAR's) debugging setup I do this under the `development:` section of the file by adding a line

+    json_web_token_secret: e949a...

+For other installations it might have to go under a different section.
+I don't know how the key should be generated; I used a random 64-hex-digit string but maybe it doesn't have to be hex or so long.

+Any change to this key will require 'power users' to get new tokens.

 ## Authorization

 In order for you to be able to use the web services API, an EOL